-According to the new research by the The Economist Intelligence Unit on behalf of PwC, Capital Markets in 2030, the New York Stock Exchange (NYSE) , Nasdaq , London Stock Exchange (LSE) and Hong Kong Stock Exchange will be the leading capital markets in 2030.
+According to a research by the The Economist Intelligence Unit on behalf of PwC, Capital Markets in 2030, the New York Stock Exchange (NYSE) , Nasdaq , London Stock Exchange (LSE) and Hong Kong Stock Exchange will be the leading capital markets in 2030.

 The survey asked nearly 400 executives at companies from across the globe for their views on the factors that are defining the development of global equity capital markets.